rust-cli/book/src/tutorial/packaging.md

 And this works for all crates, including those with binary targets.

-Publishing a crate to [crates.io] is pretty straight-forward:
+Publishing a crate to [crates.io] is pretty straightforward:
 If you haven't already, create an account on [crates.io].
 Currently, this is done via authorizing you on Github, so you'll need to have a Github account